renuka-mokka/RAG-using-LLamaIndex/Readme.md

 To get started with this project, follow these steps:

 1. Clone the repository to your local machine.
-2. Create a new virtual environment using your preferred tool (e.g., `python -m venv venv` for Python's built-in `venv` module).
+2. Open the .pynb file in Google colab
-3. Activate the virtual environment (e.g., `source venv/bin/activate` on Unix-based systems or `venv\Scripts\activate` on Windows).
+3. Set up the GPU
-4. Install the required Python packages by running `pip install -r requirements.txt`.
+4. Install the required Python packages as mentioned in the code
-5. Set up the necessary environment variables (if applicable) in the `.env` file.
+5. Set up the necessary documents in your google drive folder
-6. Open the `RouterQueryEngine.ipynb` Jupyter Notebook and follow the instructions provided to build and interact with the Agentic Rag model.
+6. Execute the file suing your own API key and connecting to your google drive

 ## Contributing